Smithsoft/js-intro-workshop/index.md

 This workshop is divided into a number of steps.
 At the end of each step, you will find a link to continue onto the next step.

+<h3><i class="fa fa-hand-pointer-o " aria-hidden="true"></i> Try coding now!</h3>

-In most of the steps, we have some `Tasks To Do` to get you to practise.
+See that hand icon?
+In most of the steps, we have some tasks.
+When you see a hand icon and below it some text that is `highlighted like this` its time for you to try typing those commands to learn by doing.

 Then we have some links to resources to continue your studies.

+## Thanks & Credits

+This workshop content was originally developed by folks from [Muses JS](musescodejs.org) (previously known as [Nodegirls](http://nodegirls.com.au/)) and much of what you see here is gratefully owed to their hard work.

+It was added to (_forked_) by [Sarah Smith](http://github.com/sarah-j-smith) of [Smithsoft](https://github.com/Smithsoft/) for the "Women in Digital - Coding for non-Coders Workshop".